 (a) be proactive in the management of potential disputes and in working to prevent disputes arising or escalating;

-(e) use prompt, cost effective and efficient processes for undertaking and completing negotiations and resolving disputes;
+(c) use prompt, cost effective and efficient processes for undertaking and completing negotiations and resolving disputes;

-(f) choose processes appropriate in style and proportionate in costs to the issues that need to be resolved;
+(d) choose processes appropriate in style and proportionate in costs to the issues that need to be resolved;

-(g) recognise that the use of appropriate dispute resolution processes can often avoid the high costs, time and resources of going to court;
+(e) recognise that the use of appropriate dispute resolution processes can often avoid the high costs, time and resources of going to court;

-(h) educate employers/employees and officials in appropriate dispute resolution techniques in order to enable the best possible chance of success when using them.
+(f) educate employers/employees and officials in appropriate dispute resolution techniques in order to enable the best possible chance of success when using them.

 (a) be proactive in the management of potential disputes and in working to prevent disputes arising or escalating;

-(e) use prompt, cost effective and efficient processes for undertaking and completing negotiations and resolving disputes;
+(c) use prompt, cost effective and efficient processes for undertaking and completing negotiations and resolving disputes;

-(f) choose processes appropriate in style and proportionate in costs to the issues that need to be resolved;
+(d) choose processes appropriate in style and proportionate in costs to the issues that need to be resolved;

-(g) recognise that the use of appropriate dispute resolution processes can often avoid the high costs, time and resources of going to court;
+(e) recognise that the use of appropriate dispute resolution processes can often avoid the high costs, time and resources of going to court;

-(h) educate employers/employees and officials in appropriate dispute resolution techniques in order to enable the best possible chance of success when using them.
+(f) educate employers/employees and officials in appropriate dispute resolution techniques in order to enable the best possible chance of success when using them.

 CASE SUMMARIES

-UK Court Decisions & Discussions
+UK Court Decisions & Legal Updates

-UK Court Decisions & Discussions
+UK Court Decisions & Legal Updates

 The English Commercial Court rejected an application for an anti-suit injunction ASI, to restrain proceedings brought in breach of an arbitration agreement.
 The agreement provided for the arbitration to be seated in Paris and the court held that; given French law does not recognise ASIs, it was not appropriate for the English court to intervene in support of the arbitration.
 The judgement highlights that parties should ensure that arbitrations are seated in England or another jurisdiction that issues ASIs in order to ease the risk that a party may commence parallel proceedings in a state court.
 When drafting arbitration agreements, it is suggest that parties choose an arbitral seat such as England where the courts issue ASIs.
 SQD v QYP [2023] EWHC 2145 (Comm).
 Read More